MatBucher/ekv3model/README.md

+# EKV3 Verilog-A model
+In this repository, you will find the Verilog-A code of EKV3 model. \
-The Verilog - A Code for EKV3 MOSFET Model has been developed in cooperation among Technical University of Crete (TUC), Chania, Crete, National Technical University of Athens (NTUA), Athens, Greece and Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.
+The code for EKV3 MOSFET Model has been developed in cooperation among Technical University of Crete (TUC), Chania, Crete, National Technical University of Athens (NTUA), Athens, Greece and Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.